Attempting to breach into Esports.

 There’s great detail in the audio however, with so much aural information that aids players in combat.
 Ubisoft make great use of directional sound, making it possible to hear where enemies are based on the noise they make.
 Sure, that’s something that many games have, but in a tactical shooter like Rainbow Six: Siege, it’s imperative to know where fire is coming from as soon as possible.

 Interestingly enough however, it’s still remarkably buggy to this day.
 Playing on some modes puts you at the mercy of the host, where a bad connection can cause the match to terminate without warning.
 Rainbow Six: Siege is best played with a perfect connection, otherwise you might as well prepare yourself for headaches galore.

 There’s a certain feel to Rainbow Six: Siege that is hard to shake.
-Matches are quick, lasting roughly five to fifteen minutes, and the time in between matches is usually limited to about a minutes (even when playing “offline”, oddly enough).
-With each Operative possessing unique abilities, a heavier focus on PvP multiplayer, and the arcade style action; it’s pretty clear the direction that Ubisoft was trying to make Rainbow Six: Siege an Esports title.
+Matches are quick, lasting roughly five to fifteen minutes, and the time in between matches is usually limited to about a minute (even when playing “offline”, oddly enough).
+With each Operator possessing unique abilities, a heavier focus on PvP multiplayer, and the arcade style action; it’s pretty clear that Ubisoft was trying to make Rainbow Six: Siege an Esports title.

 STORY AND MULTIPLAYER

 Uh… Well, let’s go ahead and skip to the multiplayer.
 Wait, no. No, let’s not.
 I need to address the fact that Rainbow Six: Siege doesn’t have a single player component that’s on par with the rest of the series.
 Single player was pared back in Rainbow Six: Siege to a great degree, with the only single player options being going Lone Wolf on Terrorist Hunt, or participating in the Situations missions.
 So let’s talk about the Situations for a moment.